SSWConsulting/SSW.Rules.Content/rules/minimize-unrelated-interruptions/rule.md

 If you have to get up for a minute, **avoid interruptinons** and **keep things moving** by simply messaging in the chat you'll be right back and then when you've returned.

-This way the conversation doesn't need to pause if you are taking a break; and no one has to stop and wonder where you went
+This way the conversation doesn't need to pause if you are taking a break; and no one has to stop and wonder where you went.

 ::: greybox
 Leaving the group call without letting anyone know.